 Bold Identifies commands, subroutines, keywords, files, structures, directories, and other items whose names are predefined by the system.
-Also identifies graphical objects such as buttons, labels, and icons that the user selects.
+Bold highlighting also identifies graphical objects, such as buttons, labels, and icons that the you select.

-Italics Identifies parameters whose actual names or values are to be supplied by the user.
+Italics Identifies parameters for actual names or values that you supply.

-Monospace Identifies examples of specific data values, examples of text similar to what you might see displayed, examples of portions of program code similar to what you might write as a programmer, messages from the system, or information you should actually type.
+Monospace Identifies examples of specific data values, examples of text similar to what you might see displayed, examples of portions of program code similar to what you might write as a programmer, messages from the system, or text that you must type.

-Case-sensitivity in AIX
+Case sensitivity in AIX

-Everything in the AIX operating system is case-sensitive, which means that it distinguishes between uppercase and lowercase letters.
-For example, you can use the ls command to list files.
+Everything in the AIX operating system is case sensitive, which means that it distinguishes between uppercase and lowercase letters.
+For example, you can use the Is command to list files.
 If you type LS, the system responds that the command is not found.
 Likewise, FILEA, FiLea, and filea are three distinct file names, even if they reside in the same directory.
 To avoid causing undesirable actions to be performed, always ensure that you use the correct case.